-The Moneo Building, the headquarters of Fundació Miró Mallorca, opened its doors to the public on December 19th 1992 and it is currently celebrating its 25th anniversary.
+The Moneo Building, the headquarters of Fundació Miró Mallorca, opened its doors to the public on December 19th 1992.
 Designed by well-known architect Rafael Moneo, winner of the 1996 Pritzker Arquitecture Prize, it was built following the donation of land by Pilar Juncosa, Miró’s widow, together with 42 works of art that were then auctioned by Sotheby’s to raise money for the centre.

 Local urban development in the 1970s worried Joan Miró and he voiced his concern about the fate of his studios.
 In 1981, thanks to his foresight and that of his wife, Pilar Juncosa, the statutes were drawn up that would govern the Fundació and a donation was made of the studios, together with a collection of works of art and documents.

 Because Joan Miró’s studios did not provide sufficient space or the right setting to show the bequeathed collection, this led to the idea of a building that would act as the Fundació’s headquarters where art and architecture could be integrated, with the creation of a dynamic art centre in keeping with the artist’s wishes.

 When Moneo visited the site of the new headquarters, he was dismayed by the disastrous urban development that had gone on and this conditioned its design.
 From the very entrance, he attempted to conceal the surrounding buildings from visitors.